heheshang/AuroraPlan/Rust for Rustaceans.md

 available again might not actually cause any problems.
 You will want to make sure that you never yield or perform other long-running operations while holding the MutexGuard, but barring that you shouldn’t run into problems.
-As always with such optimizations, though, make sure you measure first, and choose only the synchronous primitive if it nets you significant performance improvements.
+- As always with such optimizations, though, make sure you measure first, and choose only the synchronous primitive if it nets you significant performance improvements.
 If it does not, the additional footguns introduced by using a synchronous primitive in an asynchronous context are probably not worth it.

-Concurrency (and Parallelism) 177
-Lower-Level Concurrency
+#### Lower-Level Concurrency

 The standard library provides the std::sync::atomic module, which provides access to the underlying CPU primitives, higher-level constructs like channels and mutexes are built with.
 These primitives come in the form